 A) Get a 401(k) Checkup – Although your employer may offer a retirement plan, chances are good they aren’t actively managing it.
 Blooom provides a free 401(k) analysis and can help you see where your retirement plan is falling short.
 If you’d like, you can also direct the program to optimize your holdings and minimize fees.
 It’s worth checking out, and the analysis is completely free.
 Get a free 401(k) checkup here.

 B) Meet Your Company Match – If you have access to a work-sponsored retirement account, at a minimum, save enough to meet any company match.
 This is free money that can only help your retirement grow.
 So, if your company matches 4% of your annual salary, save at least 4% in your 401(k) to take advantage of the full match.

 C) Start Investing on the Side – It’s never hurts to diversify your retirement savings by investing more on the side – especially you failed to save in your twenties or your work-sponsored 401(k) is loaded with fees.
 Betterment makes this simple.
 Just complete a quick questionnaire and the program automates the investing process for you.

 #2) Pay Off Your Student Loans

 Chances are good that you racked up some student loan debt in your late teens and twenties.
 Those payments can really eat into your disposable income.
 To help you pay them off faster and save money on interest, refinancing to a lower rate may be a good option.

 Credible is a perfect spot to compare rates from multiple lenders at once.
 Since they aren’t a traditional bank, you may even qualify if your credit is less than stellar.
-Use this link to get a $200 bonus when you refinance through Credible.
+Read our complete Credible review, or use this link to get a $200 bonus when you refinance through Credible.

 #3) Start an Emergency Fund